runekaagaard/django-hypergen/README.rst

 - Every frontend event calls the server.
 Not good for e.g. games.
 - Python templating might not be for everyone.
 We found it works great in practice.
-- No realtime capabilities yet, so the server can only push data back when it receives a request

 Developing
 ==========